mlshapiro/jupyterlab-flake8/README.md

 Jupyterlab extension to lint python notebook.
 Uses [`flake8`](http://flake8.pycqa.org/en/latest/) python library for linting.

 > Note: This extension will only work if you can load the terminal in jupyterlab.
-This terminal currently does [not work on Windows 7](https://github.com/jupyterlab/jupyterlab/issues/3647)
+The terminal does [not currently work on Windows 7](https://github.com/jupyterlab/jupyterlab/issues/3647)

 <img src="example.png" />